kgateway-dev/kgateway/docs/content/operations/upgrading/upgrade_steps.md

 ---
 title: Upgrade Steps
 weight: 10
-description: Steps for upgrading Gloo Edge components
+description: Steps for upgrading Gloo Gateway components
 ---

-Upgrade your Gloo Edge Enterprise or Gloo Edge Open Source installations, such as from one minor version to the latest version.
+Upgrade your Gloo Gateway Enterprise or Gloo Gateway Open Source installations, such as from one minor version to the latest version.

 {{% notice warning %}}
-The basic Gloo Edge upgrade process is not suitable in environments where downtime is unacceptable.
-You might need to take additional steps to account for other factors such as Gloo Edge version changes, probe configurations, and external infrastructure like the load balancer that Gloo Edge uses.
-This guide is targeted toward users who are upgrading Gloo Edge while experimenting in development or staging environments.
+The basic Gloo Gateway upgrade process is not suitable in environments where downtime is unacceptable.
+You might need to take additional steps to account for other factors such as Gloo Gateway version changes, probe configurations, and external infrastructure like the load balancer that Gloo Gateway uses.
+This guide is targeted toward users who are upgrading Gloo Gateway while experimenting in development or staging environments.
 {{% /notice %}}

 The general upgrade process involves preparing to upgrade and then upgrading two main components, the `glooctl` CLI and the `gloo` components that are deployed in your cluster.